tanmoymollik/toy-c-compiler/README.md

 ## Notes ##

 - One of the tests in chapter 1 contains comments.
 Though this wasn't metioned in chapter 1 that we would need to handle comments.
+My implementation can only handle c-style '//' and '/* ... */' comments, but the latter must span a single line.